varigence/docs/bimlflex/release-notes/new-features-2020.1.md

 #### Support for Microsoft Dynamics CRM as source in Azure Data Factory projects

-New Feature: BimlFlex support for cloud and On-Premises Microsoft Dynamics CR sources for Azure Data Factory projects.
+New Feature: BimlFlex support for cloud and On-Premises Microsoft Dynamics CRM sources for Azure Data Factory projects.

 This allows direct metadata import from Dynamics CRM into the BimlFlex metadata through the Metadata Import function in the BimlFlex App.
 Modeling and metadata management is performed as needed and the pipelines to load the data from the source is part of the created Azure Data Factory pipeline